 The Computer and Network Services department recommends purchasing the newest computer technology that you can afford with your budget.
-By buying the newest equipment possible it will guarantee that you will get more use out of it before it becomes obsolete.
+Buying the newest equipment possible will guarantee that you will get more use out of it before it becomes obsolete.
 It will also continue to run the applications and services required by your library to serve your patrons.

 The current recommended OptiPlex computer is the 7440 All-in-One (AiO), which will work for Circulation and Tech Services, Public Internet, and PowerPAC.

 The computers listed here are the baseline

 The current 7440 AiO model no longer includes a DVD drive as a standard feature.
 There are several upgrades to the base model that are offered, including a DVD drive, wireless and Bluetooth, additional memory, larger or multiple hard drives, faster Intel processors, and a touchscreen.
 The base configuration listed below should meet the demands of your library for at least five years, which is the length of the warranty.

 The configuration is based on the current NY State Aggregate Buy contract with Dell and was arrived at by balancing cost, performance, quality of design and warranty, and technical support.